CSharperMantle/CSharperMantle.github.io/_posts/2025-06-17-when-spaces-break-your-createprocess-and-how-to-fix-it.md

 tags: topic:dev windows
 ---

 The username on my Windows laptop contains a space ("` `").
-This little character is known to [cause](https://github.com/pypa/pip/issues/10114) [dozens](https://superuser.com/questions/119610/spaces-and-parenthesis-in-windows-path-variable-screws-up-batch-files) [of](https://forum.posit.co/t/spaces-in-library-path-names-on-windows-causes-problems-installing-packages-after-installing-r-3-5-0/8978) [software](https://superuser.com/questions/1420212/im-getting-an-error-indicating-that-the-file-path-has-a-space-in-the-name-when) [problems](https://github.com/espressif/esp-idf/issues/5576), and most of them are attributed to the existing codebase which does not apply proper quoting in all call sites.
+This little character is known to [cause](https://github.com/pypa/pip/issues/10114) [dozens](https://superuser.com/questions/119610/spaces-and-parenthesis-in-windows-path-variable-screws-up-batch-files) [of](https://forum.posit.co/t/spaces-in-library-path-names-on-windows-causes-problems-installing-packages-after-installing-r-3-5-0/8978) [software](https://superuser.com/questions/1420212/im-getting-an-error-indicating-that-the-file-path-has-a-space-in-the-name-when) [problems](https://github.com/espressif/esp-idf/issues/5576), and most of them are attributed to the existing codebase which does not properly quote file paths.

 Recently this space started troubling me more than before.
 Two pieces of software *suddenly* refused to work.
 I spent a while diagnosing the bugs, then filed bug reports and patches to the developers: